glassflow/charts/charts/glassflow-etl/README.md

    - By default, the operator creates per-pipeline namespaces (pipeline-<id>)
    - This can be disabled by setting `global.pipelines.namespace.auto: false`
    - When auto is disabled, all pipelines are deployed to a fixed namespace specified by `global.pipelines.namespace.name`

+9. Kafka Kerberos Gateway:
+   - The UI component includes an optional Kafka Kerberos Gateway sidecar for connecting to Kerberos-secured Kafka clusters
+   - The gateway is enabled by default (`ui.kafkaGateway.enabled: true`)
+   - The gateway runs on port 8082 within the UI pod
+   - The `KAFKA_GATEWAY_URL` environment variable is automatically set for the sidecar when the gateway is enabled